Envirometrix/PredictiveSoilMapping/02-Software.md

 sudo apt-get install saga
 ```

-If installation was successful, you should be able to access SAGA command line also from R by using:
+If installation is successful, you should be able to access SAGA command line also from R by using:

 ```r